mdarmankhan6252/important-setup/Basic_Express_with_Typescript.md

 ### 4. Create the Server File

-Create a main server file, for example `server.ts`.
+Create a main server file, for example, `server.ts`.

 Add the following basic Express server code to server.ts: